php-cache/taggable-cache/README.md

 ### Deleting tags

-When you want to delete all keys with a specific tag you use the `TaggablePoolTrait::flushTag($name)`.
+When you want to delete all items with a specific tag you should use the `TaggablePoolTrait::flushTag($name)`.

 ```php
 public function clear(array $tags = [])